simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-10-16-cloud-guru-challenge.markdown

 ---
 ## Cloud Guru Challenge - September 2020

 I gave the #CloudGuruChallenge by Forrest Brazeal (A Cloud Guru) for September a go!
 I started 1 days before the deadline, so rushed to finish a bit.
+The next challenge will be worked on straight away, and the Readme files will definitely have more than just titles.
+"Working software over comprehensive documentation" right?

 Here's some of the stuff that I did!
 Read the challenge details here:
 [https://acloudguru.com/blog/engineering/cloudguruchallenge-python-aws-etl](https://acloudguru.com/blog/engineering/cloudguruchallenge-python-aws-etl)